wallarm/product-documentation/docs/latest/user-guides/search-and-filters/custom-report.md

 * Generic summary on all types of events
 * Separate summaries for attacks, vulnerabilities and incidents
-* Detailed information on the events in each section
+* Detailed information on the events

 CSV includes details on each event matching the filter and is good for the technical purposes.
 You can use it for creating dashboards, getting unique attacker IPs, producing a list of attacked API hosts/applications, etc.

+CSV report may include several CSV files, one for each type of event - attack, incident, vulnerability.
+Each CSV has a maximum of 10,000 events, sorted by the events with the most hits.

 ## Create report